Skip to main content

 Location: Hawkins, TX

-Located about 100 miles southeast of Dallas, Jarvis Christian College enjoys a rural campus that provides a peaceful place to study, while offering easy access to more metropolitan areas.
+Located approximately 100 miles southeast of Dallas, Jarvis Christian College’s rural campus provides a peaceful place to study, while offering easy access to more metropolitan areas.
 Established in 1913, Jarvis Christian College began as Jarvis Christian Institute and was modeled after the Southern Christian Institute of Edwards, Mississippi.
 It has been affiliated with the Christian Church (Disciples of Christ) since its inception.

-The school is known for its teacher certification programs and for the fact that the East Texas Natural History Collection Museum is found on the Jarvis Christian College’s campus.
+The school is well-regarded for its teacher certification programs.
+It’s also home to the East Texas Natural History Collection Museum.

 5. Wiley College